alicity/the-pr-repo/README.md

 ## Task 2

+Add a simple Python program to this repo.

+## Task 3

 Add a simple non-code-related task to this file as Task 2, and turn this task into the next task.